“Just a second, Rusty. I have to drop these books off at my locker and grab my jacket and stuff. Meet you on the steps.”

 “Fine.
 But what I really wanted to know was, what about Jackie’s party afterwards.”

 I frowned.
 In the back of my mind, a clock was ticking, softly but persistently, and I was pretty sure I was already too late to catch Chad, which meant a half hour’s walk home instead of a five-minute ride.
 I inwardly sighed and wrote off the ride for today.
 Of more immediate concern was what Kat was talking about.
 Kat loved parties, loved the social scene.
 I wasn’t into that at all.

-But I didn’t want to go to this party especially.
-Jackie Morgan was one of the popular girls and ran with the popular crowd and Kat would have given her first born and maybe taken out a mortgage on the second to be in that group.
+But I especially didn’t want to go to this party.
+Jackie Morgan was one of the popular girls who ran with that crowd and Kat would have given her first born and maybe taken out a mortgage on the second to be part of that group.
 Jackie Morgan’s parties were famous.
-Take all the things I just said about high school parties and double them, then throw in all the popular kids at school being in attendance along with all the loud and obnoxious jocks, throw in maybe a fistfight after the beer had been flowing for a while, perhaps one or two kids getting thrown or pushed into the pool, and of course the occasional visit by the police, and you have one of Katie’s parties.
+Take all the things I just said about high school parties and double them, then throw in all the popular kids at school being in attendance along with all the loud and obnoxious jocks, throw in maybe a fistfight after the beer had been flowing for a while, perhaps one or two kids getting thrown or pushed into the pool, and of course the occasional visit by the police, and you have one of Jackie’s parties.

 I didn’t want to go.
 I wanted to go to the game, then go home and watch TV, or rent a video and hang with some buddies, maybe get a pizza later.
 If that wasn’t possible, if I had to choose between, say, partying and playing canasta with my elderly grandmother, for Christ’s sake, I’d have looked more warmly on the prospects of asking whose turn it was to shuffle than going to that party.